rock-fish/RJ-Quiz-Helper/README.md

 # Important Information
 Every question is in **finish the verse** format.
 This means that you have to submit everything that goes after the question ends, or you could just answer with the whole verse.
 There is also an 8 character leniency, meaning you can get a maximum of 8 **characters** incorrect.

+Clicking the mic button will allow you to speak your answer into the computer.
+If you are using this for the first time, make sure to press "OK" to allowing the site to access your microphone.
+Only some browsers support web speech recognition!
+If the text area's border becomes red, your computer is recording what you say.
+There may be a delay before it enters what you say into the text box.
+Make sure to speak clearly and exaggerate your syllables to make your answer more accurate.
+Before submitting, check over what is in the answer box.